Safe House Case Study

 next arrow

-Image Engine set to work making recommendations from the script and initial edit to enhance the narrative story-points and heighten the sense of danger and excitement in the movie.
+Image Engine set to work making recommendations from the script and initial edit to enhance the narrative story points and heighten the sense of danger and excitement in the movie.
 “For a visual effects studio, being involved with the initial narrative process is key to doing a great job,” said Garrad, “Universal gave us the creative freedom and responsibility to really enhance what is a top-notch action-packed thriller.”

 As Hughes describes, the end result was: “A mix of crowds, CG car crashes, green screen composites, car crash augmentation, face replacements, gore additions, matte painting, set extensions, explosions, muzzle flashes and squibs and sparks all over the place.
 In other words, a lot of VFX fun!”